peterstanton/CSS490-Assignment2b/README.md

 * Ensure you have a Java compiler, preferably Java 9.0.4, installed.
 * Navigate to the source code directory.
 * Compile the code with "javac \*.java"
-* Run the program with "Java Main".
+* Run the program with "Java Hello.Main".
 * The program will run in a loop until you type "exit" at the prompt.

 ## Known bugs